nextflow-io/training/docs/hello_nextflow/04_hello_genomics.md

 ### 2.3.
 Create variables to hold the accessory file paths

-Accessory files like reference genomes, index files, and interval files are typically static inputs that remain constant throughout execution.
-Unlike main data inputs, which are streamed dynamically through channels, accessory files can be handled more simply by using the `file()` function to convert file paths into managed file objects without the need for channels.
+While main data inputs are streamed dynamically through channels, there are two approaches for handling accessory files.
+The recommended approach is to create explicit channels, which makes data flow clearer and more consistent.
+Alternatively, the file() function to create variables can be used for simpler cases, particularly when you need to reference the same file in multiple processes - though be aware this still creates channels implicitly.

 Add this to the workflow block (after the `reads_ch` creation):